 where

 and $\Delta$ is the discrete Laplacian

 acting on functions $f:\mathbb{Z}^d\to\mathbb{R}$, such that

 We call \eqref{pamswitching} the \emph{parabolic Anderson model with switching}.
-If we consider a one-type branching random walk with only active particle evolving under the same evolution rules except of the switching mechanism, starting from one single particle in the origin, then in is well-known and has been shown first in \cite{garmol} that the corresponding expected number of particles solves the \emph{Parabolic Anderson model} (without switching)
+If we consider a one-type branching random walk with only active individual evolving under the same evolution rules except of the switching mechanism, starting from one single particle in the origin, then it is well-known and has been shown in \cite{garmol} that the corresponding expected number of individuals solves the \emph{Parabolic Anderson model} (without switching)

 The parabolic Anderson model has been studied intensely during the past years and a comprehensive overview of results can be found in \cite{PAM}.
 One of the most powerful tools and often the starting point of the analysis of the PAM is the \emph{Feynman-Kac formula}